danmasta/ng-resize/README.md

 Angular module for managing resize events in your applications.
 Some of goals of this project worth noting include:

-* Be lightweight, flexible and easy to use
+* Lightweight, flexible and easy to use
 * Bind resize event handler one time for entire app
 * Throttle window resize events